-Having an expansive yard means a lot of potential for planting trees.
-Instead of just using your yard for storing random stuff or letting it be a vacant space, why not make the most of the soil?
-There’s quite few things that you can do to improve the quality of the ground in your yard so that it can be optimal for planting.
+Having a big yard creates excellent potential for creating a garden or planting trees.
+Instead of just using your yard for storing random stuff or letting it be a vacant space, why not make the most of the area and the soil?
+There’s quite few ways you can improve the quality of soil in your yard, so that it can be optimal for planting.

-Whether you are planning to grow vegetable garden plants, ornamentals, or fruit-bearing trees, here are six DIY soil care ideas that you could consider:
+Whether you are planning to grow vegetable garden plants, ornamentals, or fruit-bearing trees, here are six DIY soil care ideas for you to consider:

 Keep in mind that you won’t know how to improve your soil’s quality if you don’t understand the type of soil you have.
 This is why it is essential that you learn this because each soil type has a different texture and pH balance that affects how they provide water and nutrients to plants.

 Typically, soil with a neutral pH (between 6 and 7) is preferred by plants, but there are those that thrive better in more acidic or more alkaline soil.
 You can do a quick soil pH test to know what type of soil you have.
 You just need to get at least a cup of soil from different parts of your yard, divide each cup into two and place them in separate containers.

 Add half a cup of vinegar to the soil and see if it creates a fizz, which indicates that it is alkaline soil.
 If it doesn’t, pour distilled water into the other container of soil until it turns muddy.
 Then add half a cup of baking soda while watching out for some fizzing.
 If it fizzes, it means you have acidic soil.
 If, after taking these steps, you notice that your soil doesn’t respond, it means that you have the coveted neutral soil!

 Regardless of the type of soil in your yard, you can always do something to improve its structure.
 One of the best things for your soil is organic matter, which may be the decaying remains of plants and animals.